ElektraInitiative/libelektra/src/plugins/struct/README.md

 FStab must look.

 The information applied to the keys is given through metadata.
 This metadata is copied to each key during the structure check.
-If,however,a key is missing,the structure check will terminate with a failure.
+If, however, a key is missing, the structure check will terminate with a failure.
 Any additional key will also lead to an error.

 The metadata may be evaluated by subsequent checks.
 In the situation of